 In 2005, complying with Paragraph 7.4 of the AEWA Action Plan, the Agreement Secretariat, in coordination with the Technical Committee, Standing Committee and the Parties, commissioned the Wildfowl & Wetlands Trust (WWT) to prepare a review of waterbird re-establishment projects in the Agreement area (cited as Lee & Hughes 2008).
-The review was submitted to AEWA's fourth Meeting of Parties (MOP4; Meeting Document 4.11) after approval by the Technical Committee at its 8th meeting in March 2008 and endorsement by the Standing Committee at its 5th meeting in June 2008.
+The review was submitted to the 4th Session of the Meeting of the Parties to AEWA (MOP4), Meeting Document 4.11, after approval by the 8th Meeting of the AEWA Technical Committee in March 2008 and endorsement by the 5th Meeting of the Standing Committee in June 2008.